SvenMichaelKlose/gida/README.md

 gida is a tracing disassembler written in C++.

-GIDA can only code for the Motorola 6802 CPU for which it
+GIDA can only code for the MOS Technology 6800 CPU for which it

 - finds code that is probably executed
 - recognises subroutines